-In order to initiate the European phase you must fulfil certain minimum requirements within 31 months of the filing date or, if priority has been claimed, the earliest priority date.
-More details can be found in the Euro-PCT Guide, point 449 ff.
+In order to initiate the European phase you must fulfil a number of requirements within 31 months of the filing date or, if priority has been claimed, the earliest priority date.
+More details can be found in the Euro-PCT Guide, point 5.2 ff.

 If the previous application was filed in an EPC contracting state, you can also designate that state in the European application.
 The previous application whose priority you claim may also be a European or international (PCT) application.

-For further details see the Guide for applicants, point 52 ff.
+For further details see the European Patent Guide, point 4.1.017 ff.

 If you have either a residence or a place of business within the territory of an EPC contracting state you are not obliged to be represented by a professional representative (European patent attorney).
 If you do not have either a residence or a place of business within the territory of an EPC contracting ("non-resident"), you may file a European patent application but must appoint a professional representative and act through them afterwards.
 Fees may be paid by anybody.

 Representation may also be undertaken by any legal practitioner qualified in one of the EPC contracting states and having their place of business within that state, to the extent that they are entitled in that state to act as a professional representative in patent matters.

-Further details can be found in the Guide for applicants, point 58 ff.
+Further details can be found in the European Patent Guide, point 4.1.023 ff.